arjunjauhari/hmm-graphicalmodels-kaggle/README.md

 ## PDF report
 [Click Here!!](https://github.com/arjunjauhari/hmm-graphicalmodels-kaggle/blob/master/writeup.pdf)

-Introduction {introduction .unnumbered}
+Introduction
 ============

 All of our experiments were conducted in MATLAB using the Statistics and Machine Learning Toolbox functions related to hidden Markov Models, namely, `hmmtrain` and `hmmdecode`.

-Choosing number of states {choosing-number-of-states .unnumbered}
+Choosing number of states
 =========================

 One of the most important task for doing accurate prediction of missing